Fees and payment information

 The employer receives only a copy of the health assessment or exit assessment report (section 4 of the completed form).
 The employer is not responsible for payment of any treatment required as a consequence of the assessment or examination.

 Workers have the right to a second health assessment if the first assessment indicates they are unfit for a designated job.
 Workers are responsible for the cost of any second assessment.
 This does not apply for exit assessments.

 Resources Safety & Health Queensland (RSHQ) has established an Australian-based dual-reading program for chest X-rays.

 Lungscreen and other Australian B-readers will complete the dual-read and adjudication process of classifying coal mine worker chest X-rays to the ILO Classification.

 Employers are responsible for paying Lungscreen and other Australian B-readers to read X-ray images.

-If there are conflicting health assessments, section 48A of the Coal Mining Safety and Health Regulation 2017 may apply; in this case the department pays for the costs of a medical specialist to provide a final decision.
+If there are conflicting health assessments, section 48A of the Coal Mining Safety and Health Regulation 2017 may apply; in this case RSHQ pays for the costs of a medical specialist to provide a final decision.

-A former worker assessment is paid for by DNRME, including any additional tests or follow-up investigations of abnormal screening results.
+A former worker assessment is paid for by RSHQ, including any additional tests or follow-up investigations of abnormal screening results.